danielsaidi/SwiftKit/README.md

 * Extensions
 * Files
 * Geo
+* iCloud
 * IoC
 * Keychain
+* Localization
+* Messaging
 * Network
 * Services

 You can explore the various sections in the demo app.
+Let me know if some feature is missing.

 ## Demo App